ZachBeta/DOOM.rb/RULES.md

 - Write Ruby code following Sandi Metz's POODR principles
 - Keep explanations and follow-up questions minimal to save tokens
 - Follow vanilla DOOM behavior as documented in Chocolate DOOM source code in `reference/chocolate-doom`
-- Use only the glfw3 gem for window management and rendering
+- Use Gosu gem for window management and rendering
-- Follow the modernization plan in `RENDERER_PLAN.md` for GLFW3 implementation
+- Follow the modernization plan in `RENDERER_PLAN.md` for Gosu implementation
-- reference `.gems/ruby/3.3.0/gems/glfw3-0.3.3` for glfw3 gem documentation
+- reference `.gems/ruby/3.3.0/gems/gosu-0.15.0` for Gosu gem documentation
-- Do not try to use ffi on glfw directly
+- Do not try to use ffi on Gosu directly
 - Do not use additional OpenGL bindings or gems
 - Ensure GPL-2.0 license compliance
 - Hard lock to 800x600 resolution for now